mogest/simple_google_auth/README.md

 ## How do I tell who is logged in?

-Call `#google_auth_data` from your controller or view and you'll get the identification hash that Google sends back.
+Call `#google_auth_data` from your controller or view and you'll get the authentication data that Google sends back.

-    Welcome, <%= google_auth_data["email"] %>!
+    Welcome, <%= google_auth_data.email %>!

+SimpleGoogleAuth exposes the following data via methods: access_token, expires_in, token_type, refresh_token, id_token, iss, at_hash, email_verified, sub, azp, email, aud, iat, exp, hd.
+You can also use `google_auth_data` as a hash and get any additional fields not listed here.

-Take a look at https://developers.google.com/accounts/docs/OAuth2Login#obtainuserinfo to find out more about the fields in the hash.
+Take a look at (the Google OAuth documentation)[https://developers.google.com/accounts/docs/OAuth2Login#obtainuserinfo] to see more information about what these fields mean.

 ## Refreshing tokens and offline mode

-By default simple_google_auth doesn't check the expiry time on the credentials after they've been loaded from Google the first time.
+By default SimpleGoogleAuth doesn't check the expiry time on the credentials after they've been loaded from Google the first time.
 This is less hassle if all you want is simple authentication for your site, but prevents you from using the credentials for other uses (eg. GCal integration)